spacetelescope/jwst/docs/jwst/srctype/description.rst

    of "POINT."
 Nodded exposures are identified by the "PATTTYPE" keyword either being set to a value of "POINT-SOURCE" (MIRI MRS) or containing the sub-string "NOD" (NIRSpec IFU and Fixed Slit).

+ - TSO exposures default to a source type of "POINT."
+TSO exposures are identified by EXP_TYPE="NRC_TSGRISM" or "NRS_BRIGHTOBJ", or TSOVISIT=True.

  - If none of the above conditions apply, and the user did not choose a value in the APT, the following table of defaults is used, based on